GeeLaw/neat/README.md

 # Neat

-Neat is a .NET basic utility library.
+Neat is a high-performance .NET basic utility library.